mtdvlpr-org/bible-time/README.md

 # BibleTime

 BibleTime is a web app that provides an overview of Biblical people and events.
-It is built as a progressive web app (PWA) using Nuxt 4 and TypeScript.

-This repository contains the source code for the site and the developer tools to run, build and extend it.
+Explore the lives of Biblical figures, discover historical events, and see how they connect through time.

 ## What it does

-- Browse and search Biblical people with basic biographical details.
-- Browse events and view event pages that can reference people.
-- Suggest edits or additions via the suggestions workflow.
-- Supports English and Dutch (i18n).

-## Who is this for

-This README is written for general users and contributors who want to understand what the project does and how to get help.
-If you're a developer who wants to run or modify the code, please see `CONTRIBUTING.md` for setup and developer guidance.

-## Quick overview

-- Tech: Nuxt 4 (Vue 3), TypeScript, Pinia, Supabase, PWA support
-- Data and auth: Supabase (server integration present in `server/` and `utils/supabase.ts`)
-- State: Pinia with persisted state
-- Internationalization: English and Dutch

-## Translations

-- **Crowdin:** The project accepts translation contributions on Crowdin: [https://crowdin.com/project/bible-time](https://crowdin.com/project/bible-time)
-- Source strings live in `app/locales/en.json` and translated locale files are stored under `app/locales/` (see `crowdin.yml` for mapping).
-If you'd like to help translate the site, please contribute via the Crowdin project.

-## Try it locally (developer steps)

-Developers: follow `CONTRIBUTING.md` for full local setup instructions.
-In summary:

-1. Install Node.js (see `package.json` engines) and pnpm.
-2. Clone the repo and run `pnpm install`.
-3. Start the dev server with `pnpm dev` and open <http://localhost:3000>.

-## Project status

-- License: MIT — see `LICENSE`
-- Support: only the latest version of the project is supported.
-See `SECURITY.md` for details on supported versions and reporting vulnerabilities.

-## Where to get help

-See `SUPPORT.md` for how to report bugs, request features, or ask for help.
-For development-related contributions, please follow `CONTRIBUTING.md`.

-## Project layout (high-level)

-- `app/` — Nuxt application code (pages, components, layouts, locales)
-- `server/` — server API routes and server utilities
-- `shared/` — generated and shared TypeScript types
-- `public/` — static assets and branding (logo, icons)
-- `utils/`, `shared/utils/` — helper utilities and formatters

-## Useful scripts

-See `package.json` for the exact list.
-Common commands:

-- `pnpm dev` — start development server
-- `pnpm build` — build production bundle
-- `pnpm preview` — preview production build locally
-- `pnpm lint` / `pnpm lint:fix` — run ESLint
-- `pnpm lint:types` — TypeScript checks
-- `pnpm test` — run tests (placeholder)
-- `pnpm generate:supabase-types` — generate Supabase types (requires supabase CLI and credentials)
+- **Browse Biblical people** - Search and explore detailed information about people mentioned in the Bible
+- **Explore events** - Discover Biblical events and see how they relate to different people
+- **Timeline view** - Visualize Biblical history through an interactive timeline
+- **Suggest improvements** - Help improve the content by suggesting edits or additions
+- **Multiple languages** - Available in English and Dutch, with more languages coming soon

+## Getting started

+BibleTime is a progressive web app (PWA), which means you can use it in your web browser or install it on your device for a more app-like experience.

+## Contributing

+We welcome contributions!
+Whether you're a developer, translator, or content contributor, there are many ways to help improve BibleTime.

+### For developers

+If you're interested in contributing code, fixing bugs, or adding new features, please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed setup instructions and development guidelines.

+### For translators

+We're always looking for help translating BibleTime into more languages!
+If you'd like to contribute translations, please see the [Translations section in CONTRIBUTING.md](CONTRIBUTING.md#translations) for details on how to get started.
+We use Crowdin to manage translations, making it easy to contribute even if you're not familiar with code.

+### Other ways to contribute

+- Report bugs or suggest features (see [SUPPORT.md](SUPPORT.md))
+- Suggest content improvements through the app's suggestion feature
+- Help improve documentation
+- Share feedback and ideas

+## Getting help

+- **Need help using the app?** See [SUPPORT.md](SUPPORT.md) for how to report issues or ask questions
+- **Found a security issue?** Please see [SECURITY.md](SECURITY.md) for how to report vulnerabilities responsibly
+- **Have questions about contributing?** Check out [CONTRIBUTING.md](CONTRIBUTING.md) or open an issue

+## Project information

+- **License**: MIT — see [LICENSE](LICENSE) for details
+- **Support**: Only the latest version of the project is actively supported
+- **Code of Conduct**: Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) before participating

 ---

 Thanks for checking out BibleTime!
-If you'd like to contribute, start with `CONTRIBUTING.md` and say hello in an issue or discussion.
+We're excited to have you here.
+If you'd like to contribute, start with [CONTRIBUTING.md](CONTRIBUTING.md) and feel free to say hello in an issue or discussion.